cl0ten/anon-install/README.md

 If needed, you can manually edit the configuration file after the installation or run the script again to back up the last settings and provide new ones.

 ## Firewall Setup
-The script offers an optional installation of the Uncomplicated Firewall (UFW) to secure the OS your Anon relay is running on by allowing traffic only through the specified ORPort and SSH port.
+The script offers an optional installation of the UncomplicatedFirewall (UFW) to secure the OS your Anon relay is running on by allowing traffic only through the specified ORPort and SSH port.
 If you choose to use UFW, the script will:

     Install UFW (if not already installed)